Mobberley: History

 The Victory Hall was built in 1921 as a World War I memorial at a cost of £4,500 on a plot of three quarters of an acre given by Mr R O Leycester.
 It was officially opened on 30 December 1921 and was refurbished in 1992.
 It is also home to many village organisations including the Women's Institute, Village Society and playgroup and is a regular place for locals – and wider – to hold a variety of celebrations and meetings.

 Mobberley has seen much change in recent years: first the opening of the nearby M56 from Manchester to Chester and then the Second Runway at Manchester Airport.
 These developments have led to Mobberley becoming largely a dormitory village of Manchester.
 Mobberley is well served by pubs.

-Mobberley is mentioned in the opening chapter of the children's fantasy novel The Weirdstone of Brisingamen by Alan Garner.
+Mobberley is mentioned in the opening chapter of the children's fantasy novel The Weirdstone of Brisingamen (1960) by Alan Garner.

-Sports
+Transport

+Mobberley railway station is a stop on the Mid-Cheshire line.
+Northern Trains operate generally hourly stopping services in both directions between Manchester Piccadilly, Stockport and Chester; on Sundays, the service reduces to two-hourly.

+Sport

 Mobberley has a cricket club which plays at Church Lane.
-The first team competes in Division two of the Cheshire County Cricket League; it also has a second and third teams, and a junior section.
+The first team competes in Division Two of the Cheshire County Cricket League; it also has second and third teams, and a junior section.

 Crown green bowls and snooker are played at the Victory Hall Memorial Club.